upworthy

 "Fake news" is more than just the phrase the president uses to brush aside stories he doesn't like.
 It's a real thing, and something we should all be on the lookout for.

-An image of Parkland student Emma González tearing up a copy of the U.S. Constitution went viral, sending some corners of social media into a frenzy.
+Below is an image of Parkland student Emma González tearing up a copy of the U.S. Constitution that went viral in 2018, sending some corners of social media into a frenzy.

 There was one problem, however: It was totally fake.